 Q: Can you tell me anything else about Keith Shaw?

 A: Yes.
 Keith Shaw is the Guru of sport scale electrically powered aircraft.
 [Editor's note: Perfectly level flying is the supreme challenge of the scale model pilot.]
 He is manager of the Star Market in Stow, Mass.
 He played football for Wake Forest.
 He has his own cardiac care unit at St. James's hospital in Dublin, Ireland, dedicated to treating heart attacks caused by eating too many chips.
-He is also principal of the largest high school in Manitowoc County.
+He is also former principal of the largest high school in Manitowoc County.

 Melissa closes bottles and jars tighter than anybody I've ever met.
 She likes noodles so much that she named her cat after them.
 If you know any people who look like Ricky Lake, she may be willing to write an article about them — just like when she was editor of Gardner Sunday.